 We live on the water and in close contact with nature.
-From the way the weather and temperatures are changing we believe we can feel the beginnings of the predicted climatic disruption.
-Because of this we are deeply committed to changing both our and others behaviour in a radical way at all of our activities and events that will mitigate against the impending environmental catastrophe.
+From the way the weather and temperatures are changing, we believe we can feel the beginnings of the predicted climatic disruption.
+Because of this we are deeply committed to radically changing both our and others behaviour to help mitigate against the impending environmental catastrophe.

 We strive to purchase from suppliers who limit or recycle their packaging and who use recycled and recyclable packaging materials.
-Where this is impractical, we seek to ensure that our waste is recycled either by separating it at source or ensuring there is post collection sorting.
-We are particularly conscious of the problems of oceanic plastic pollution and do not dispose of any waste overboard and endeavour to avoid single use plastics wherever practical.
+Where this is impractical, we seek to ensure that our waste is recycled either by separating it at source or ensuring there is post-collection sorting.
+We are particularly conscious of the problems of oceanic plastic pollution and do not dispose of any non biodegradable waste overboard and endeavour to avoid single-use plastics wherever practical.

 Snark is well insulated to ensure we can maintain comfort below without excessive energy use.
 However, we are limited in fuel choices and so use smokeless fuel and recovered wood fuel for heating in the winter.
 Hot water is generated from the stoves back boiler or from the combined heat and power unit which runs on diesel.
 The boat has a heat reclaim system on its permanent ventilation system to limit heat waste while controlling humidity and so limiting condensation.

 Ironically the management of water use is particularly important aboard a ship.
 We recycle water for use in the toilets (it might sometimes be a bit grey, literally).
 We also collect rainwater for the same purpose.
 We urge our customers to use as little water as practical both to extend our off-grid time and limit processed water use generally.